wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <p align="center">
   <img src="/images/inference-optimization/longform_collapse.png" width="700"><br />
-  Figure: StreamingLLM vs traditional windowed attentions which collapse once input length exceeds the cache size [source: StreamingLLM paper]
+  Figure 15: StreamingLLM vs traditional windowed attentions which collapse once input length exceeds the cache size [source: StreamingLLM paper]
 </p>

 [Xiao et al., 2023](https://arxiv.org/abs/2309.17453) observed an interesting phenomenon, namely **attention sink**, that keeping the KV of initial tokens will largely recover the performance of window attention.
 It also demonstrated that the emergence of attention sink is due to the strong attention scores towards initial tokens as a “sink” even if they are not semantically important.